 Update: Chrome running on Windows Server 2012 and Windows Server 2012 R2 will not be updated beyond Chrome 109, as those OSes are based on Windows 8/8.1.
-However, critical security fixes will be issued to Chrome 109 on these two OS versions until at least March 15, 2023 to ease customer transitions.
+However, critical security fixes will be issued to Chrome 109 on these two OS versions until October 10, 2023 to ease customer transitions.
 For the most up to date information, see this post in the Chrome Enterprise and Education help center.